makinacorpus/vms/README.rst

     ./manage.sh reload

-Now that vagrant as created a virtualbox image for you, you should always manipulate this virtualbox VM with ``./manage.sh`` command and use directly ``vagrant`` at last resort.
+Now that vagrant has created a virtualbox vm for you, you should always manipulate this virtualbox VM with ``./manage.sh`` command and use directly ``vagrant`` at last resort.

 Please note that when the vm is running, we will try to mount the VM root as root user with sshfs in the ``./VM`` folder.